DuarteArribas/correctingDgwNode/README.md

 ## Installation

-Clone and change into the repository using `git clone TODO`, `cd correctingDgwNode`.
+Clone and change into the repository using `git clone https://github.com/DuarteArribas/correctingDgwNode`, `cd correctingDgwNode`.
 Make sure you have Python (this project was built for version 3.11.4, but older should still work) installed and pip as well.

 Install the requirements in requirements.txt using `pip install -r requirements.txt`.